sunel/aspect-me/README.md

 - This will work only on the system that uses dependency injection containers [PSR-11](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-11-container.md).
 - Can be used only on public methods.
-- Must be resolved through DI containers.
+- Class must be resolved through DI containers.

 ### Installation